-For example, if a company creates a product and optimizes it to emit less CO2 during its life cycle then emissions can be reported according to the making of the product from the beginning of the value chain until it reaches the end user, and then the estimated calculated emissions of what would be used during the product's life cycle.
-So the overall reduction has been made by optimizing the product and the emissions are now lower over the life cycle.
+For example, if a company creates a product and optimises it to emit less CO2 during its production then emissions can be reported according to the making of the product from the beginning of the value chain until it reaches the end user, and then the estimated calculated emissions of what would be used during the product's cycle.
+So the overall reduction has been made at the product design stage by optimising the product.
 (During the manufacturing and logistics processes the scopes 1 and 2 were counted for and scope 3 if they report the up and downstream emissions if the outside companies in the value chain don't count their scopes 1 and 2s).
-The avoided emissions are what would have been had the product never been optimized or complimented.
+The avoided emissions are what would have been had the product never been optimised or complimented.

 If you want to learn more about scope reporting and carbon reductions, check out our free resources: